 A bit further west in Hintonburg you will find a box near the corner of Oxford & Pinehurst.
 This one has quite a history.
 In the Fall of 2016 someone complained about it’s original sprawling bungalow styling to city by-law and the owners were told to take it down by September 16th.
 Fortunately there was a last minute stay of execution and it got a reprieve.
-They then replaced it with a more compact design that is there now.
+They then replaced it with a more compact design, which has since been replaced with the one that is there now.

 Across the transitway there’s this fine tall box on Northwestern Avenue.

 Our next stop is at the Corner of Carleton and Gould streets.
 A sign in the windowq proudly states, ‘Made by Quinn’.
 Well done Quinn!

 We discover our next swap box just south of Wellington on Mayfair, where sits another super sweet Little Free Library.
 This one is hosted by one of the finest elementary school teachers we’ve had the good fortune to get to know.